-There is no question that getting adequate physical activity is important to general health and well-being, but what when you are pregnant?
-Many people question what is OK and what isn’t and if there are any risks.
+There is no question that getting adequate physical activity is important to general health and well-being, but what about when you are pregnant?
+Many people question what is OK and what isn’t regarding exercise in pregnancy and if there are any risks.
+I published an article with my residents, "Addressing optimal maternal weight and exercise during the preconception period and pregnancy" that thoroughly covers this topic, but I provide a summary here!

 If you are just starting an exercise routine in a low-risk pregnancy, you should be sure to have a thorough clinical exam prior to ensure no medical contraindications.
 Beginning an exercise routine while pregnant can be intimidating and challenging.
 You may note body changes and discomfort, a lack of time, and not having a social group or support system for exercising may make starting an exercise routine difficult.
 Just know that those who are able to incorporate exercise into their prenatal routine have an improvement in well-being, quality of life, and mood.
 You may also find that you experience fewer episodes of nausea, vomiting, and fatigue.
 Finally, there is a reduced odds of developing prenatal depression.